 So, as we analyze this simple situation I can see two problem.
 First, I simply made an assumption that my wife would like roses.
 I never asked.
 I just assumed.
 Second, my wife could have made her flower preference known much earlier to have saved years of unwanted roses.

-image The issue could have easily been resolved through communication.
+The issue could have easily been resolved through communication.
 Instead we both assumed the other would instinctively know what to do.

 When you join the great adventure or a relationship, you need to try your hardest to avoid assuming you understand each other.
 You don’t.
 To avoid unnecessary stress, I strongly encourage you to find inventive ways to clearly communicate what your expectation are.

 Now don’t be demanding.
 Rather, be open and patient.
 For example, if you like flowers, notes, candy, or other small and simple things, then tell him.
-If you like to celebrate imagenoteworthy events, then let him know, If you struggle with thinking up original things to do, then tell her.
+If you like to celebrate noteworthy events, then let him know, If you struggle with thinking up original things to do, then tell her.

 In my opinion, the best way to break down the walls that keep us apart is to communicate.
 The best way to buttress those walls is to assume you know what he or she is thinking.